solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

-    > You should see the amount of RUs used to query for the document in your collection.
+    > You should see the amount of RUs used to query for the item in your .

 1. Click the **🗙** symbol to close the terminal pane.